Special Educational Needs & Disabilities (SEND)

 We work to ensure that all children have the same statutory right to a broad and balanced differentiated curriculum, that is designed to meet their needs as well as the requirements of the National Curriculum.

 The School SEND Policy implements the DfE’s Code of Practice on the identification and assessment of children with special needs.
-The responsibility of assessment and monitoring is shared between the class teacher and the SEND co-ordinator (Mrs Emma Lewis).
+The responsibility of assessment and monitoring is shared between class teachers and the SEND co-ordinator (Mrs Emma Lewis).

-Class teachers and teaching assistants work closely together to ensure that the child’s confidence is maintained and their attainment increased.
-Through careful monitoring a Learning Support Plan is developed that is related to the child’s needs.
+Class teachers and teaching assistants work closely together to ensure children’s confidence is maintained and their attainment increased.
+Through careful monitoring, a Learning Support Plan (LSP) is developed which is related to the child’s needs.
 Parents’ support and input is requested and welcomed, as we understand that a joint approach between home and school is essential.

-If you feel your child has special needs and you wish to attend Thornford Church School, please contact the school to discuss their needs.
-Thornford Church School utilise the admissions criteria from the Dorset Local Authority for all pupils (including special needs).
-This is explained in more detail using the link below:
+If you feel your child has special needs and you wish to attend Thornford Primary School, please contact the school to discuss their needs.
+We utilise the admissions criteria from the Dorset Local Authority for all pupils (including special needs).

-– A dedicated ELSA (Emotional Literacy Support Assistant) to help pupils with emotional needs (and a second member of staff in training for this qualification also)
+– Two dedicated ELSA staff (Emotional Literacy Support Assistants) to help pupils with emotional needs

 – A fully trained SENCO to support pupils, parents and staff with children’s additional needs